 A lawyer’s journey in his own words

-Wrapped among six racy chapters narrating different experiences of discrimination, Ambedkar recalls every little detail of his feelings, and compels the readers to visualize his pain that stayed with him for a very long time.
+Wrapped among six racy chapters narrating different experiences of discrimination, Ambedkar recalls every little detail of his feelings and compels the readers to visualize the pain that stayed with him for a very long time.
 Centuries-old biases are laid bare and the sincerity with which Ambedkar’s emotions fill the pages is Waiting for Visa’s biggest strength.

-Ambedkar describes his struggles both as a child as well as an adult to achieve basic yet indispensable things like water, shelter, food, travel, medical assistance, and to some extent education and job too —the things we call ‘essentials’ today, especially in the time of this global pandemic.
-Ambedkar attempts to draw the reader’s attention to the Dalit community’s concern of fighting over-a-century-old battle to claim these amenities, and still being disappointed at several steps.
+Ambedkar describes his struggles both as a child as well as an adult to achieve basic yet indispensable things like water, shelter, food, travel, medical assistance and to some extent education and job too —the things we call ‘essentials’ today, especially in the time of this global pandemic.
+Ambedkar attempts to draw the reader’s attention to the Dalit community’s concern of fighting over an a-century-old battle to claim these amenities, and still being disappointed at several steps.